 You might have an operation to remove your prostate gland (radical prostatectomy) to try to cure your cancer.
 This can be done during an open surgery or by using a robotic system (also called Da Vinci surgery).

 If your prostate cancer is pressing on the tube that carries wee (urine) from the bladder, your doctor might suggest that you have an operation to remove some of the prostate.
 This is called trans urethral resection of the prostate (TURP).
 It won't cure your cancer but can help you pass urine more easily and make you feel better.

 Your doctor might also suggest that you have an operation to remove your testicles and stop you from making the hormone testosterone.
 This is called orchidectomy and is a type of hormone therapy.

-You might have surgery to remove your prostate (radical prostatectomy) to treat prostate cancer.
+Surgery to remove your prostate gland is called radical prostatectomy.
 Find out about how you have it.

-Prostate cancer can sometimes block the tube that carries urine from the bladder (urethra).
+Prostate cancer can sometimes press on the tube that carries urine from the bladder.
 You can have an operation to remove part of the cancer and help you pass urine more easily.

 Find out what happens on the day of surgery, including about having an anaesthetic.

 Find out how you’ll feel after your surgery, possible problems after surgery and your follow up appointments.

 Find out about the possible complications after your surgery for prostate cancer.